| 2002 |

 | 2019 |

-SNX17 recruits the deubiquitinating enzyme USP9X to antagonize MIB1-induced ubiquitination and proteasomal degradation of PCM1; SNX17 deficiency leads to enhanced degradation of USP9X and PCM1 and disrupts ciliogenesis upon serum starvation. |
+SNX17 recruits the deubiquitinating enzyme USP9X to antagonize MIB1-mediated ubiquitination and proteasomal degradation of PCM1 during serum-starvation-induced ciliogenesis.
+SNX17 deficiency leads to enhanced degradation of USP9X and PCM1 and disrupts ciliogenesis.
+This SNX17/USP9X pathway is dispensable for PCM1 homeostasis in serum-containing media. |

-Co-immunoprecipitation, ubiquitination assay, siRNA knockdown, immunofluorescence, ciliogenesis assay |
+Co-immunoprecipitation, siRNA knockdown, ubiquitination assay, immunofluorescence, ciliogenesis assay |

 Cells |